caolan/magery/README.md

 ```

 The handler name (e.g. `updateField` above) is matched against the
-current template's bound event handlers.
-These functions can be bound
+provided event handlers object which can be passed into templates when
-to a template using [Template.bind()](#templatebindhandlers).
+patching the page.

 #### Example